Write a little about yourself. Just a paragraph will do.

 manners.
 A few years down South taught me to cook a proper

-and make sweet tea.
-Now, I've been in New England long enough to
+fries).
+Now, I've been in New England long enough to know how the

-know how the CharlieCard got its name, though not long enough to
+CharlieCard got its name, though not long enough to have deviated

-have deviated much from the Midwestern stereotype (possibly to your
+much from the Midwestern stereotype (possibly to your benefit:

 -- #5 is particularly true).